Singhanath Temple, Odisha: Awe-Inspiring Kalinga Architecture and Shaiva–Vaishnava Harmony

 What architectural features define Singhanath Temple?

-The temple presents a classic Kalinga profile with a rekha deula and a terraced-roof jagamohana.
-Its design emphasizes vertical elegance, proportional harmony, and precise stone masonry that create a serene ritual space.
+The temple presents a classic Kalinga profile with a rekha deula, or curvilinear sanctum tower, and a terraced-roof jagamohana, or assembly hall.
+Its stone masonry, proportional harmony, and sculptural program create a restrained but dignified ritual space.

-What should visitors expect during a visit to Singhanath Temple?
+What etiquette should visitors follow at Singhanath Temple?